 Now that you know why and how to use DeskTime screenshots, there’s just one thing left: start using it.

-If you want to turn it on it for everyone, head to Settings –> Company.
+If you want to turn it on it for everyone, head to Settings –> Teams.
 At the bottom of the ”Settings” section, check the box ”Allow screen capture”.
 If you want to use blurred screenshots, you must check both ”Allow screen capture” and ”Blur screen capture” boxes.

 Sometimes you won’t need to enable this feature for all employees.
 For example, if you’ve got team members working with confidential information, or you might just want to use it for your remote workers only.